emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

 It's important to test :c:func:`mps_ld_isstale` only in case of failure.
 The function may report a false positive (returning true despite the block not having moved).
-So if ``key`` has not moved, then if you tested :c:func:`mps_ld_isstale` first, it might return true and so you'd end up unnecessarily rehashing the whole table.
-(It's crucial, however, to actually test that ``key`` appears in the table, not just that some key with the same hash does.)
+So if :c:data:`key` has not moved, then if you tested :c:func:`mps_ld_isstale` first, it might return true and so you'd end up unnecessarily rehashing the whole table.
+(It's crucial, however, to actually test that :c:data:`key` appears in the table, not just that some key with the same hash does.)

 When a table is rehashed, call :c:func:`mps_ld_reset` to clear the location dependency, and then :c:func:`mps_ld_add` for each key before it is added back to the table.

 .. note::

-    After :c:func:`mps_ld_isstale` has returned true, and after rehashing the table, I don't just repeat the usual lookup by calling ``buckets_find``.
+    After :c:func:`mps_ld_isstale` has returned true, and after rehashing the table, I don't just repeat the usual lookup by calling :c:func:`buckets_find`.
 That's because the table might have become stale again already.

-    Instead, ``table_rehash`` finds and returns the bucket containing ``key``.
+    Instead, :c:func:`table_rehash` finds and returns the bucket containing :c:data:`key`.
 (Since it has to loop over all the entries in the table anyway, it might as well find this bucket too.)

 By adding the line::

     puts("stale!");

-in ``table_find`` after :c:func:`mps_ld_isstale` returns true, it's possible to see when the location dependency becomes stale and the table has to be rehashed:
+in :c:func:`table_find` after :c:func:`mps_ld_isstale` returns true,
+it's possible to see when the location dependency becomes stale and the table has to be rehashed:

 .. code-block:: none
     :emphasize-lines: 21, 23